ixxeL-DevOps/demo-web-py/README.md

 - https://argo-cd.readthedocs.io/en/stable/operator-manual/notifications/templates/

-Here is the description of the ArgoCD `ApplicationSet` responsible for app creation:
+Here is the description of the ArgoCD `ApplicationSet` responsible for app creation (works with umbrella chart in this example):
 ```yaml
 ---
 apiVersion: argoproj.io/v1alpha1